Emotet is a highly sophisticated and destructive malware that is causing huge problems for organisations around the world.

 - Cyber Security awareness training – Emotet infections rely heavily on a user opening a phishing email.
 To ensure that employees can effectively recognise these threats, it’s vital they receive regular cyber security awareness training.
 The training will help staff defend your organisation and reduce the likelihood of networks becoming infected with Emotet.

-- Use Anti-virus software – Emotet has been highly successful in avoiding detection from many forms of anti-virus software solutions.
+- Use Anti-virus software – Emotet malware has been highly successful in avoiding detection from many forms of anti-virus software solutions.
 However, it’s still to vital invest in a trust worthy anti-virus solution that uses behaviour blocking technology in addition to signature-based protection.

 - Create a strong and complex password – A strong password should be between 8-15 characters long, a mix of uppercase and lowercase letters and include numbers or symbols.
 A passphrase can also be used to memorise longer and more complex passwords.
 To make the passphrase secure: Use an easy to remember but random phrase, add spaces, substitute letters with numbers and add extra characters to make it even more secure.